wildmountainfarms/solarthing/README.md

 ## Supported Databases
 * CouchDB
   * Allows for [solarthing-web](https://github.com/wildmountainfarms/solarthing-web) and [solarthing-android](https://github.com/wildmountainfarms/solarthing-android) to function
-  * Once [json-webserver](./json-webserver) is complete, data from CouchDB can be viewed in Grafana
+  * [json-datasource](./json-datasource) will be a way to get data from CouchDB into Grafana
+    * This option may not be completed or usable for a while
 * InfluxDB
   * Allows for viewing of data in Grafana
 * [PVOutput.org](https://pvoutput.org) Coming soon!